wp-plugins/wp-spamshield/readme.txt

 = Next Steps After Installation =

 1. Check to make sure the plugin is installed properly.
 Many support requests for this plugin originate from improper installation and can be easily prevented.
 To check proper installation status, go to the WP-SpamShield page in your Admin.
-It's a submenu link under the *Settings*.
+It's a sub-menu link under the *Settings*.
 Go the the 'Installation Status' area near the top and it will tell you if the plugin is installed correctly.
 If it tells you that the plugin is not installed correctly, please double-check what directory you have installed WP-SpamShield in, delete any WP-SpamShield files you have uploaded to your server, re-read the Installation Instructions, and start the Installation process over.
 If it is installed correctly, then move on to the next step.

-2. Select desired configuration options.
+2. Select the desired plugin configuration options.
+Take a look at the WP-SpamShield Settings page in your WordPress site, and familiarize yourself with the different settings available.
+Many times when users have an issue, they simply haven't checked the settings to see if they can enable or disable a certain feature.

 3. If you are using front-end anti-spam plugins (CAPTCHA's, challenge questions, etc), be sure they are *disabled* since there's no longer a need for them, and these could likely conflict.
 (Back-end anti-spam plugins like Akismet are fine, although unnecessary.)